Baseops | About | Contact | Aviation Jobs | Military MWR | Military Loans | Baseops Forums

 Succeeding at BMT could be a matter of mental and physical preparation.

-Basic Military Training graduation fitness requirements
+Basic Military Training Graduation Fitness Requirements

 Your Air Force basic training will involve extensive marching, conditioning classes, and the completion of a challenging obstacle course.
-Upon graduation, you will not only be able to meet these requirements, you'll be in the best shape of your life.
-Check out our section on
+Upon graduation, you will not only be able to meet these requirements, you’ll be in the best shape of your life.
+Check out our section on push ups improvement to prepare for your training.

 How hard is the fitness program?
 It's rigorous and challenging.
 The program includes 1-hour daily workouts, 6 days a week with additional daily remedial sessions as required.
 Three days are dedicated to a strength building regimen (pushups, crunches, leg lifts, etc.) and three days reserved for aerobic training (running and sprinting).
 You need to prepare before you arrive.

 How will you be evaluated?
-The first weekend you arrive, you'll have an initial physical fitness evaluation--on pushups, sit-ups, and a timed 2-mile run.
-Your weekly progress will be monitored and you'll need to pass your final evaluation in order to progress.
+The first weekend you arrive, you’ll have an initial physical fitness evaluation–on pushups, sit-ups, and a timed 2-mile run.
+Your weekly progress will be monitored and you’ll need to pass your final evaluation in order to progress.

 Fitness training will not end with your final evaluation.
 You'll need to pass a 2 1/2-mile motivational "Airmen's Run" in the final week of training in order to graduate.